mzattera/b2fJ/docs/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/4An1BrG2u_4" frameborder="0" allowfullscreen></iframe>

-## Small demo
+## A small demo

-Here a small demo showing how multi-thread programming can be used to move C64 sprites.
+[Here](./Sprite.java) you can find a small demo showing how multi-thread programming can be used to move C64 sprites.

-The Java source for the demo, can be downloaded from [here](./Sprite.java).
 See below for instructions about how to compile and run it.

 # Installation and Set Up